datkumar/code-journal/src/content/concepts/dsa/recursion-vs-loops.md

 |-----------|
 |  main()   |
 |-----------|
 ```

-- Each time a function is called, it gets added onto the call stack
-- Each function call entry consists of the data associated with it's call such as:
-  - Function **parameters**
-  - Function **pointer**
-  - **Local variables** created in function body
-- After the call executes (i.e. that function returns), the call's entry is popped off the stack and then the stack frame points to the previous (parent caller) function

 Thus, deep recusion can require significant **memory usage**.
-The stack overflow can lead to SegFaults and crash our code
+The stack overflow can lead to segfaults and crash our code

 ## Tail-Call Optimization